Skip to main content

 • story

-• “The story is simple, but it also features an interesting twist towards the end, and a series of flashbacks set in the past give more context and worldbuilding to the whole setting.”
+• “The story is simple, but it also features an interesting twist towards the end, with flashbacks adding more context and worldbuilding.”

 • “However, after playing for only two hours, I decided not to continue because the story simply didn't engage me enough to proceed.”